GoCarrot/teak-unity/docs/limiting-data-collection.rst

 Facebook Access Token
 ---------------------
-.. warning:: If you prevent Teak from collecting the Facebook Access Token, Teak will no longer be able to corrilate users across multiple devices.
+.. warning:: If you prevent Teak from collecting the Facebook Access Token, Teak will no longer be able to correlate users across multiple devices.

 Android
 ^^^^^^^